stevejhiggs/macgyver/README.md

 Building a better mullet.

-Inspired by mullet.io it's a combination of react on the frontend and hapi.js on the backend.
+Inspired by mullet.io it's a combination of react + typescript on the frontend and koa2 on the backend.
 It started as a simple one off client example but is now growing to encompass a variety of different examples for people to take apart and play with.

 # Available examples